RESEARCH STARTER

 Riboflavin

-Riboflavin is a type of B vitamin naturally produced by the body.
+Riboflavin is a type of B vitamin that must be obtained from dietary sources because the human body cannot produce it.
 It is commonly known as vitamin B2.
 Working with other B vitamins, it is important for cell growth and repair, normal reproduction, tissue health, and metabolism.
-Like iron, riboflavin is vital for producing red blood cells and for the transportation of oxygen throughout the body.
+Like iron, riboflavin is vital for producing red blood cells and indirectly plays a role in the transportation of oxygen throughout the body.
 It bolsters the immune system and helps maintain healthy skin and hair.
-Along with other B vitamins, riboflavin helps to maintain healthy vision, helps protect the nervous system, and is necessary for a healthy liver.
+Along with other B vitamins, riboflavin helps to maintain healthy vision, protects the nervous system, and is necessary for a healthy liver.

 Background

-Riboflavin is pronounced "RIE bow flay vin" and was formerly known as vitamin G. Alternative names for riboflavin, in addition to vitamin B2, include B2-400 and B Complex Vitamin.
+Riboflavin is pronounced "RIE bow flay vin" and was formerly known as vitamin G. Riboflavin is also called vitamin B2 and is part of the vitamin B complex.
 In its chemical form, riboflavin is yellow-orange with poor solubility.
 It appears bright yellow in the urine when taken in excess and is colorless in its reduced form.

 In particular, vitamin B2 has been shown to be important for normal vision.
-Early studies indicate that riboflavin might help prevent damage to the lens of the eye, cataracts, and glaucoma.
-Taking riboflavin has also shown potential to reduce migraine headaches and to treat hyperhomocysteinemia (overly high amounts of homocysteine in the blood), though research is not conclusive.
-The only condition for which riboflavin is proven effective is riboflavin deficiency, which can cause anemia, skin disorders, mouth sores, and other symptoms.
-In tandem with other B vitamins, riboflavin has also been investigated in treating the following: red cell aplasia; hyperhomocysteinemia; sickle cell anemia; canker sores; cervical cancer; acne, dermatitis, eczema, and rosacea; carpal tunnel syndrome; eye fatigue; cataracts; glaucoma; liver disease; alcoholism; memory loss; Alzheimer’s disease; anxiety; epilepsy; multiple sclerosis; ulcers; burns.
-However, more research is required in these areas.
+Early studies indicated that riboflavin might help prevent damage to the lens of the eye, cataracts, and glaucoma, owing to its antioxidant effect.
+Taking riboflavin has also shown potential to reduce migraine headaches and to lower hyperhomocysteinemia (overly high amounts of homocysteine in the blood), though research is not conclusive.
+The common condition for which riboflavin has been proven effective is riboflavin deficiency, which can cause anemia, skin disorders, mouth sores, and other symptoms.
+In tandem with other B vitamins, riboflavin has also been investigated in treating the following: red cell aplasia; hyperhomocysteinemia; sickle cell anemia; canker sores; acne, dermatitis, eczema, and rosacea; eye fatigue; cataracts; glaucoma; memory loss; Alzheimer’s disease; anxiety; epilepsy; and multiple sclerosis.
+However, more research was required in these areas.
+In 2025, the US Food and Drug Administration (FDA) approved the use of Epioxa to treat the eye condition keratoconus in adults and children older than thirteen years.

-Riboflavin is available in multivitamins and B-complex vitamins and also comes in 25 mg, 50 mg, and 100 mg tablets.
-Since the recommended dose of riboflavin varies per person and medical condition, it is essential to consult with a health-care professional to determine the proper dose.
+Riboflavin is available in multivitamins and B-complex vitamins as well as supplements that contain only riboflavin, with amounts that vary by product.
+Since the recommended dose of riboflavin varies per person and medical condition, it is essential to consult with a healthcare professional to determine the proper dose.

 Overview